Yankees, Mets to lift capacity limits for vaccinated fans

 New York Gov. Andrew Cuomo made the announcement at a news conference on Wednesday with Yankees president Randy Levine and Mets president Sandy Alderson.

-“Theoretically if you had 100% vaccinated, you could fill the entire stadium with 100% vaccinated,” Cuomo said, “Unvaccinated, it is still the 6-foot social distancing.
+“Theoretically if you had 100% vaccinated, you could fill the entire stadium with 100% vaccinated,” Cuomo said.
+“Unvaccinated, it is still the 6-foot social distancing.
 In other words, our capacity restrictions have been relaxed subject to the federal CDC social-distancing guideline of 6 feet.”

 The Johnson & Johnson one-shot vaccination will be offered at the ballparks, and a person receiving a vaccination can get a free game ticket.